sbalnojan/cd4ml-example/README.md

 is not finalized in a gitlab Pipeline that's easy to use, nor is the blog post written.]

+To Dos:
+-

 - We use gitlab as CI
-- DVC on tob of the gitlab as vc with AWS S3 as storage.
+- DVC on top of the gitlab as vc with AWS S3 as storage.
 - xgboost?
 - a kaggle challenge (https://www.kaggle.com/c/kkbox-music-recommendation-challenge/data) to illustrate what up in here.